E-r-1-c/networking-labs/01-layer2-switching/06-inter-vlan-routing-roas-svi/README.md

 - Configure inter-VLAN routing using SVIs on a multilayer switch
 - Verify Layer 3 interfaces and directly connected routes
 - Test communication between VLAN 10 and VLAN 20
-- Compare external router-based routing with multilayer-switch routing
+- Compare router-based and multilayer-switch routing

 ---